-Tata Steel, the country's largest private steel maker, reported a consolidated net profit of Rs3302 crore for the September quarter, its profit rising solely because of a one-time favourable tax impact of ₹4,233 crore.
-JSW Steel, the second largest, also benefited from an exceptional deferred tax provision writeback of ₹1,976 crore in the quarter.
-The profit before tax, for its part, was ₹688 crore for the quarter, falling 77.2% year-on-year.
-Tata, Steel, on the other hand, reported a pre-tax loss.
-JSPL posted a consolidated net loss of ₹399.31 crore for the quarter, against a consolidated net profit of ₹279.17 crore in the year-ago period.
+Profit before tax, for its part, was ₹688 crore for the quarter, falling 77.2% from a year earlier.
+Tata Steel, on the other hand, reported a pre-tax loss.
+JSPL posted a consolidated loss of ₹399.31 crore for the quarter, against a consolidated net profit of ₹279.17 crore a year ago.

-Commenting on Tata Steel, Bhaskar Basu of brokerage firm Jefferies has maintained his underperform call.
-“Any optimism around margin expansion in Indian operation appears overdone while European margins will stay under pressure.
+Bhaskar Basu, an analyst at brokerage Jefferies, has maintained his underperform call on Tata Steel.
+“Any optimism around margin expansion in Indian operation appears overdone, while European margins will stay under pressure.
 We expect the net debt levels of Tata Steel to also stay elevated," he said.

-For JSPL, steel sales were down 7% quarter-on-quarter while operating profit per tonne fell by Rs1,800 to ₹9,437 per tonne.
-For JSW, the corresponding figure was Rs7,768, down from Rs12,118 per tonne last quarter.
+Profitability plunged as steel prices fell.
+For Tata Steel India, Ebitda/tonne of steel fell to ₹9,238 from ₹16,368 in the year-ago quarter, while on a consolidated basis, it crashed from ₹12,713 to ₹6,156 crore.
+For JSPL, steel sales were down 7% from the preceding quarter, while operating profit per tonne fell by ₹1,800 to ₹9,437 per tonne.
+For JSW, the corresponding figure was ₹7,768, down from ₹12,118 per tonne from the last quarter.

-A Crisil research report from September found that smaller steel mills have undertaken maintenance shutdowns ranging from a week to a few weeks through the second quarter.
-In a recent conversation with Mint, RK Goyal, managing director Kalyani Steel, a manufacturer of autograde steel, said: “There are no buyers in the market today.
-It is not iron ore problems for us but sales are not happening.
-We have cut production by 25-40% in the last 15 days.
-There are just no prices in the market today."
+A Crisil research report from September found that smaller steel mills have undertaken maintenance shut-downs ranging from one week to a few weeks through the second quarter.
+In a recent interview, R.K.
+Goyal, managing director of Kalyani Steel, which makes auto grade steel, said: “There are no buyers in the market today.
+It is not iron ore problems for us, but sales are not happening.
+We have cut production by 25-40% in the last 15 days."

-JSW cut the year’s outlay to ₹11,000 crore from ₹15,708 crore, and trimmed its sales guidance to 16mt for the year from 16.95 million tonnes (mt).
-"We feel that we will be able to meet 97% of the guidance," MVS Seshagiri Rao, joint managing director and group CFO, JSW Steel, said.
+JSW has cut capex for 2019-20 from ₹15,708 crore to ₹11,000 crore while also trimming its sales forecast from 16.95 million tonnes (mt) for the year to 16mt.
+“We feel that we will be able to meet 97% of the guidance," said M.V.S.
+Seshagiri Rao, joint managing director and group chief financial officer (CFO), JSW Steel, said.
 “Even if we perform in the second half of this fiscal as well as we did last year, we will not be able to make up for the losses incurred in the first half."

-Tata Steel’s management has also said it would recalibrate its capital expenditure plan for FY20, which had been ₹8300 crore,.
-In the second quarter, the company spent Rs2,325 crore in the September quarter and Rs4,895 crore so far this fiscal.
-However, it might consider scaling back capital expenditure if the market sentiment does not improve.
-“We are focusing on unlocking value from our capital expenditure plans and not on increasing volumes," Koushik Chatterjee, executive director and CFO, Tata Steel, said at a press conference on Wednesday.
+Tata Steel had set its FY20 capex at ₹8,300 crore.
+In the second quarter, the firm spent ₹2,325 crore and ₹4,895 crore so far this fiscal.
+However, it might consider scaling back if sentiment does not improve.
+“We are focusing on unlocking value from our capital expenditure plans and not on increasing volumes," Koushik Chatterjee, executive director and CFO, Tata Steel, had said.
 This is the second time this fiscal that Tata Steel has cut its capex guidance, which had stood at ₹11,000 crore at the start of the year.